 - 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
 All flat entrance doors are 30-minute notional doors, including those in 1-hour rated walls. - 2) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
 Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 3) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 4) A variety of methods / materials have been used to achieve fire-stopping including fire rated batt materials - 5) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 6) Access panels to stop taps are constructed of timber ply.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 4) A variety of methods / materials have been used to achieve fire-stopping. - 5) Access panels to stop taps are constructed of timber ply.

-- 7) Previous Fire Risk Assessment has confirmed appropriate fire stopping in access panels for stop tap. - 8) Compartmentation is subject to an annual check by the Fire Safety Rapid Response Team.
+- 6) Previous Fire Risk Assessment has confirmed appropriate fire stopping in access panels for stop tap. - 7) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team.

-- 9) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 10) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
+- 8) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 11)Service cupboards on ground floor containing residents' meters are timber fire doors with upgraded smoke seals and intumescent strips and lockable with a 138 mortice lock.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 9) Service cupboards on ground floor containing residents' meters are timber fire doors with upgraded smoke seals and intumescent strips and lockable with a 138 mortice lock.

-- 12)All individual flats are installed with notional timber FD30 rated timber doors or FD30s composite doors. - 13) The block has a Pitched roof with a loft access panel on the secondfloor landing.
+- 10)All individual flats are installed with notional timber FD30 rated timber doors or FD30s composite doors. - 11) The block has a Pitched roof with a loft access panel on the secondfloor landing.

-14) The loft was accessed to confirm the fire stopping that was required after the last Fire Risk Assessment was completed.
+12) The loft was accessed to confirm the fire stopping that was required after the last Fire Risk Assessment was completed.
 This was correct.